SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 > [!NOTE]
 >
 > - If a *ListView* component with source *Reservations* or *Bookings* is used together with an embedded Resource Manager component, selecting an item in the list will select the corresponding block on the Resource Manager timeline and vice versa.
 See [Embedding a Resource Manager component](xref:Embedding_a_Resource_Manager_component).
-> - If colors are defined using the *Visual.Background* property of bookings, from DataMiner 9.6.13 onwards, these are displayed in the *Color* column of a *ListView* component showing bookings.
+> - If colors are defined using the *Visual.Background* property of bookings, from DataMiner 9.6.13 onwards, these can be displayed in the *Visual.Background* property column of a *ListView* component showing bookings, if the column is set to column type *Color*.
 In DataMiner 10.0.0/10.0.2, this property is renamed to *VisualBackground*.
 See [Customizing the color of booking blocks](xref:Embedding_a_Resource_Manager_component#customizing-the-color-of-booking-blocks).

 ## Component options